mikkelbu/book-notes/2024/TheArtOfPostgreSQL.md

 * Page 312 - Replace counters with rows, so instead of incrementing a counter we add a row to the table.
 The "insert" instead of "update" avoids locking the data, but now we need to calculate the current value each time.
 * Page 316 - Avoid/minimize concurrent activity to shared resources
+* Page 318 - Caching using: another table, views, materialized views (which we can refresh when we do cache invalidation).
+  Cache invalidation can happen on a scheduled interval or event-based using triggers.
+* Page 326 - `on conflict` in `insert into` commands
+* Page 328 - Event triggers
+* Page 329 - Listen to and notify with messages on the channel
+* Page 335 - `json_populate_record` function
+* Page 337 - An application using PostgreSQL notifications must be capable of missing events.
+* Page 340 - Batch update (using two CTEs to update and insert data):
+  * load the new version of the data to a table/temporary table
+  * update existing data
+  * insert new data
+* Page 342 - Concurrency patterns to avoid "duplicate key" errors on insert: only do one batch update at a time (using explicit locking) or use `on conflict` clause on the insert
+* Page 347 - "They taught me early on that if you get your data model right, every feature is easier."
+* Page 351 - A PostgreSQL extension is a set of SQL objects that you can add to PostgreSQL catalogs.
+* Page 354 - Extensions live in a given database.
+* Page 355 - One can use `pg_available_extensions` to list the installed extensions
+* Page 362 - The hstore extension implements a data type for storing sets of key/value pairs in a single PostgreSQL value (think simplified JSON).
+* Page 367 - `populate_record()` to cast data from hstore to a regular record.
+* Page 368 - hstore is still useful even when we have JSON - the ability to cast from and to a record and the difference operator.
+* Page 376 - Fuzzy string matching approaches in PostgreSQL. `pg_trgm`  provides functions and operators for determining the similarity of alphanumeric text based on trigram matching.

 # Errata
 * Page 93 - "races table has eight column." => races table has eight columns."